uoregon-libraries/newspaper-curation-app/hugo/content/setup/sftpgo-integration.md

 request an API key for that user, store the key in the NCA `settings` file automatically, and then call the accompanying script `test_api_key.sh` to test that API key.

+Normally you only run `get_admin_api_key.sh` once, but if you need to reacquire a key, you must reset your `settings` file (set `SFTPGO_ADMIN_API_KEY=!sftpgo_admin_api_key!`) and then re-run this script.

+Note that you can instead run `get_admin_api_key.sh` with the `--force` flag to overwrite an existing key in your `settings` file.
+This should rarely be necessary in a production environment, but can be useful on a development or staging system where the stack may be destroyed and rebuilt regularly.

 Other accompanying scripts are provided to list all API keys and delete an API key.